133 Fundraising Ideas that Destroy Donation Goals

-With 130+ ideas ranging from the quick and easy, to the weird but wonderful; from large scale, multiple-day events, to the modest lemonade stand or garage sale; we got you covered.
-Encourage your supporters to donate and expand your donor portfolio by ditching your old, trodden into the ground ideas and embracing the new.
+With 130+ ideas ranging from the quick and easy, to the weird but wonderful; we got you covered.
+Encourage your supporters to donate and expand your donor portfolio by ditching your old, beat-into-the-ground ideas and embracing some new approaches to fundraising.

 Online Fundraising Ideas